-i.
-Three members faculty member representing academic programs.
+- A. Membership - i.
+Three faculty members representing academic programs. - B. Responsibilities - i.

-- i.
 Prepare slate of nominations for Presiding Officer-Elect and membership on standing committees that is consistent with these By-Laws. - ii.
 Recommend candidates, as appropriate, for other university committees. - iii.
 Facilitate election of officers and Faculty Assembly committees at beginning of each fall semester. - iv.
 Supervise any special elections. - v.
 Review By-Laws every three years or as needed or assure that By-Laws are consistent with the policies of the Board of Trustees of SUNY, University policies and procedures, the College of Nursing Systematic Evaluation Plan (SEP) and accrediting bodies.
 Make recommendations for changes to the Faculty Assembly. - vi.
 Collaborate with Associate Dean for Academic Affairs to develop, review and revise the Faculty Handbook.